 There’s no harm in either approach, but don’t let yourself believe for a minute that you have mastered songwriting.
 I haven’t.
 My mentors haven’t.
 If you do want to keep getting better as a songwriter, take the “lifetime of learning” approach and consciously look for ways to improve all the time.

 For me, I’m always digging for better ideas.
 I read great authors to learn how they use language.
-I listen to music that inspires me.
+When I need musical inspiration, I listen to great music.
 I dissect great songs.
 I watch videos on songwriting.
-I want to learn everything I can so that my lifetime of learning leads me to songs I never imagined I could write in my 20s.
+Something drives me to want to learn everything I can so that my lifetime of learning leads me to songs I never imagined I could write in my 20s.

 So, what about you?
 Are you ready for a lifetime of learning?